 Where appropriate, images represent the broad range of people participating safely in the event.

-Designated Club photographers will, where applicable, undertake a CRC/DBS check and attend a FA Safeguarding Children workshop and will be personally responsible for keeping up to date with the latest guidelines on the Use of Images policies from the Football League.
+Designated Club photographers will, where applicable, undertake a CRC/DBS check and will be personally responsible for keeping up to date with the latest guidelines on the Use of Images policies from the Football League.
 Club identification will be worn at all times.

 People who are subject of a court order will not have their images published in any Club document.